Access Keys:

 Key Stage 4

-GCSE Food and Nutrition
+GCSE Food and Nutrition - CCEA

-GCSE Child Development
+GCSE Child Development - CCEA

-This courses focuses on the development of the child from conception through to school age.
+This course focuses on the development of the child from conception through to school age.
 We consider various stages of development, childhood safety, choosing equipment as well as children’s health and diet.
 The course is assessed through two examinations and one piece of controlled assessment.
 It is a very useful course for those who wish to pursue a career working with children.

-Occupational Studies Info Occupational studies is offered at level 2.
-This is a more vocational course that gives students the opportunity to demonstrate their learning through the development of skills.
-The course covers two main areas - contemporary cuisine and baking and patisserie.
-Both areas have a focus on food hygiene and personal hygiene standards for food handlers.
-Patisserie and Baking Students learn the basic baking principles required by pastry chefs.
-Students practical work focuses on preparing cooking and finishing bread, scones, cakes, biscuits and pastry products to reflect current trends.
-Students provide photographic evidence of food produced as well as reviewing their performance Contemporary Cuisine Students focus on the basic skills involved in producing starters, main courses and desserts.
+• Contemporary Cuisine Students focus on the basic skills involved in producing starters, main courses and desserts.
 The aim of this module is to produce dishes that reflect foods in season and that meet current trends.
 Healthy alternatives that meet the nutritional needs of people are also explored in this unit.
-All students who complete Occupational Studies will also take the Basic Food Hygiene Qualification as this is required by all who work in the food industry
+All students who complete Occupational Studies will also take the Basic Food Hygiene Qualification as this is required by all who work in the food industry.

-Key Stage 5
+Key Stage 5 - CCEA

 CCEA A Level Health and Social Care

 Students complete six units of work over two years which contributes to the final grade.
-Units include promoting quality care, communication in health and social care settings, health and well- being, health promotion, providing services and understanding human behaviour.
+Units include promoting quality care, communication in health and social care settings, health and well-being, health promotion, providing services and understanding human behaviour.
 The course is assessed through a mixture of external exams and coursework.

 Educational Trips and Visits

-The Home Economics department have enjoyed demonstrations from the LMC and Dairy Council.
+The Home Economics department enjoyed demonstrations from the LMC and Dairy Council.
 We have also joined with SERC to explore the issues of Hospitality and keeping up with current food trends.

 The department also enjoys visiting speakers related to Health and Social Care – midwives / health promotion experts to bring real life examples to areas of study.